Rights of mental health patients in New Zealand

 The rights of mental health patients in New Zealand are covered in law by both the New Zealand Bill of Rights Act 1990 and The Code of Health and Disability Service Consumers' Rights.
 Section 11 of the Bill of Rights Act states that "everyone has the right to refuse to undergo any medical treatment".
 However the Mental Health (Compulsory Treatment and Assessment) Act 1992 allows for the compulsory treatment of patients with major mental illness who do not consent.
 This legislation also allows for the detention and treatment of individuals who have committed crimes but who have either been deemed unfit to plead or have been found not guilty by reason of insanity.

 Medical treatment and the Bill of Rights Act

 Section 11 of the Bill of Rights Act states "everyone has the right to refuse to undergo any medical treatment."
 However, many mental health patients are treated compulsorily under the Mental Health (Compulsory Treatment and Assessment) Act.
-Sections 4, 5 and 6 of the NZBORA allows for reasonable limitations on the rights laid out by the act.
+Sections 4, 5, and 6 of the NZBORA allow for reasonable limitations on the rights laid out by the act.
 Section 6 states:

 "Wherever an enactment can be given a meaning that is consistent with the rights and freedoms contained in this Bill of Rights, that meaning shall be preferred to any other meaning."

 The word "everyone" in s11 has been interpreted to mean "every person who is competent to consent".
 Competence plays an important role in the decision making of clinical staff when seeking to treat patients compulsorily.